-LCPD is currently finalizing a contract with San Luis Obispo County Probation Department for youths to attend the Coastal Valley Academy.
+LCPD contracts with San Luis Obispo County Probation Department for youths to attend the Coastal Valley Academy.
 This program provides structured treatment for wards who have been removed from the homes of their parents/guardians.
-The program serves males and females ages 14 to 18 with evidencebased treatment, intensive case management, and vocational and educational services.
+The program serves males and females ages 14 to 18 with evidence-based treatment, intensive case management, and vocational and educational services.
 The program also includes family counseling, substance abuse curriculums, CFT's, positive behavior interventions, special education, journaling, independent living programs, off-site community activities, and community work service programs.